We help consumers who have complaints about collection harassment.

 Unique Management Services is a member of several professional associations, including the International Association of Credit and Collection Professionals (ACA International) and the American Library Association.
 Their patron interactions are based on the respectful, Gentle Nudge® philosophy.
 However, they do not provide any links or references to consumer protection resources, laws, or enforcement agencies.

 Who are we?
 We are Lemberg Law, a Consumer Law Firm

 Lemberg Law is a consumer law firm helping victims of collection harassment and abuse.
 We are ranked A+ by the BBB.
 We’ve helped more than 15,000 consumers stop harassment and recover money from debt collectors.
 Harassed?
 Abused?
 Misled by a collector?
 Call our Helpline today!
 There is no charge unless we win.

 How many complaints are there against Unique Management Services – UMS ?

 The BBB has closed 7 complaints against Unique Management Services in the preceding 3 years, with none of them closed in the past 12 months.
 All Of those complaints alleged problems with billing and collections.
 Since December 2015, the Consumer Financial Protection Bureau (CFPB) has closed 11 complaints against UMS.
 Justia lists at least 5 cases of civil litigation involving Unique Management Services.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely UMS would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases